ktangsali/physicsnemo-sym/docs/user_guide/advanced/parametrized_simulations.rst

 Case Setup
 ----------

-In this tutorial, you will use the 3D geometry module from Modulus Sym to create the parameterized 3-fin heat sink geometry.
+In this tutorial, you will use the 3D geometry module from PhysicsNeMo Sym to create the parameterized 3-fin heat sink geometry.
 Discrete parameterization can sometimes lead to discontinuities in the solution making the training harder.
 Hence tutorial only covers parameters that are continuous.
 Also, you will be training the parameterized model and validating it by performing inference on a case